Design Thinking & Policy Practice

 Visit the Open Policy Blog

-Training civil servants in Design Thinking and Design for Policy Makers with Policy Lab
+Training civil servants in Design Thinking and Design for Policy Makers with UK Policy Lab